Mookie Betts Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in MLB.
+- The 7.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in the league.

-- The Brewers have a 3.54 team ERA that ranks seventh across all league pitching staffs.
+- The Brewers have a 3.57 team ERA that ranks seventh among all league pitching staffs.

-- The Brewers rank 14th in baseball in home runs given up (39 total, 1.1 per game).
+- Brewers pitchers combine to rank 15th in baseball in home runs surrendered (43 total, 1.2 per game).

-- The righty last appeared on Wednesday against the Colorado Rockies, when he went six innings, allowing two earned runs while giving up seven hits.
+- The lefty's last time out came on Thursday against the Colorado Rockies, when he threw six innings, surrendering three earned runs while giving up six hits.

+- The 36-year-old has amassed an ERA of 2.31, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.